2020 League Charter

 Each team must furnish a phone number they can be reached at during the draft.
 If technical difficulties occur during a draft, all drafting may pause until the error is corrected or disconnected user is re-connected.
-Such a condition will be broadcast on the chat room screen.

-Rookie Draft: (1) Unowned players rated by SOM in the current card set that have never been rated in a previous card set.
+Rookie/Free Agent Draft: (1) Unowned players rated by SOM in the current card set that have never been rated in a previous card set.
 (2) All unowned rated kickers and punters regardless of whether they were rated in previous card set or not.

 Team placement will be handled in reverse order of win-loss percentage from the previous year using all tie-breaker methods.
 The league champion and runner-up always draft last and next-to-last respectively in each round.